marbink/ArdCEC/README.md

 ## Schematic
 3.3V, 5V, CEC_IN, CEC_OUT and GND are connected to Arduino's pins.

 CEC_LINE and CEC_GND are connected rispectively to pins 13 and 17.

+Someone got it working replacing BC547B with 2N3904.
+It will **not** work if you replace them with 2N2222.

+For HDMI connectors, someone cutted a cable.
+I preferred to buy a female-female adapter for some euros.

 ![Schematic](extras/schematic.png)